ishikawa-group/vasp_how_to/english/energy_molecule.md

 * `EDIFF`: This flag sets a stopping criterion for electronic mimimization.
 The default value is 1.0E-4 (in eV).
 * `ALGO`: This flag sets an electronic minimization algorithm. `VeryFast` or `Fast` is usually fine.
 * `EDIFFG`: This flag sets a stopping criterion for the ionic minimization.
 Positive value means in the energy (eV), and negative value means in the force (eV/Angstrom).

+## Exercise
+* For CO molecule, use different smearing algorithm by specifying `ISMEAR = 1` and see the energy change.